chainbound/bolt/testnets/holesky/README.md

 # Prerequisites

-In order to run Bolt you need some components already installed and running in your system.
+In order to run Bolt you need some components already installed and running on your system.

 **A synced Geth client:**